potatoprank/LuauBoops/justforPRreviewpurposes.md

 To learn more about the buffer library, see the [Luau Buffer Library](https://luau.org/library#buffer-library) page.

 ## thread
-The `thread` type are used to represent a coroutine.
+The `thread` type represents a coroutine.
 These can be manipulated with the builtin [coroutine library](https://www.lua.org/pil/9.html).
 The Programming in Lua book has a [good section](https://www.lua.org/pil/9.html) on coroutines if you are interested in learning more about them.

 If you are working in Roblox, coroutines are often managed by the [task library](https://create.roblox.com/docs/reference/engine/libraries/task).
 These methods create coroutines that are managed by the Roblox engine's TaskSchedule such that should not (ever) manually `coroutine.yield` and `coroutine.resume` them.
 The `thread` type and the `coroutine` type mentioned on the Roblox API website are the same.